Hoosta-oo-nah’e, “The Woman Who Comes to Offer Prayer” or “Prayer Woman”

 Deborah Sanchez is Chumash, O’odham and Raramuri American Indian.
-Deborah was the co-chair of the Barbareño Chumash Council for more than 10 years and worked to maintain the annual ceremony of the Chumash crossing the ocean channel, in their traditional canoe from the mainland to Limuw (also known as Santa Cruz Island).
-She organized and coordinated the island side of this annual event for more than a decade, until 2017.
+Deborah worked for more than a decade on the annual ceremony of the Chumash crossing the ocean channel in their traditional canoe, from the mainland to Limuw (also known as Santa Cruz Island).
+She organized and coordinated the island side of this annual event.

 Deborah studies and teaches the Šmuwič language (Chumash) and has composed several contemporary Šmuwič songs, created in the traditional style, honoring Chumash traditional beliefs and way of life, including mourning songs and songs of joy and wonder.
 She teaches the Šmuwič language to community members and has been doing so since 2010.